geerlingguy/ansible-role-drupal/README.md

 The site name (will be used as the home page title and anywhere else the site name is displayed).

+    drupal_admin_name: admin

+The username that gets assigned to the super admin (user 1).

+    drupal_admin_password: admin

+The password for the super admin.

     drupal_webserver_daemon: apache2

 The daemon name for the webserver you're running (could be `apache2`, `httpd`, `nginx`, etc.).
 Used to restart the appropriate service after Drupal is configured and installed.